alphagov/govuk-design-system/src/patterns/contact-a-department-or-service-team/index.md

 {{ example({ group: "patterns", item: "contact-a-department-or-service-team", example: "all-contact-information", html: true, open: false, size: "xl" }) }}

-### Place contact information consistently
+Order contact channels based on what research shows your users need, and what your service or department can best support.

+Show contact channels in the same order throughout your service.
+This helps users to find what they need more easily.

 <div class="app-wcag-22" id="wcag-consistent-contact" role="note">
   {{ govukTag({
     text: "WCAG 2.2",
     classes: "app-tag"
   }) }}
-  <p>If you use this pattern across a set of pages, make sure to place the contact information consistently on the page.</p>
+  <p>If you use this pattern across a set of pages, make sure to place the contact information consistently on each page.</p>
   <p>For example, if you place a ‘contact us’ section at the end of one page within a set of pages, then you should place any ‘contact us’ sections on other pages within the set at the end of the other pages as well.</p>
   <p>This is to comply with WCAG 2.2 success criterion <a href="https://www.w3.org/WAI/WCAG22/Understanding/consistent-help.html">3.2.6 Consistent Help</a>.</p>
 </div>

-### Order contact channels consistently

-List contact channels in the same order throughout your service.
-This helps users to find what they need more easily.

-Order contact channels based on what research shows your users need, and what your service or department can best support.

 ### Social media